futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 ```

 To achive the same in a single SSH call, we can specify the "jumphost"
-option for SSH, as in:
+`-J hostname` option for SSH, as in:

 ```sh
 {ally@local}$ ssh -J alice@login.remote.org alice@secret1.remote.org